martinthomson/is-the-future/draft-thomson-is-the-future.md

   those documents under analysis.

 Earlier documents include work that might today be attributed to the IETF stream.
+For instance, RFC 3629 {{?UTF8=RFC3629}} is an Internet Standard, but published on the stream.

 Excluding those published on the first day of April (see {{april1}}), these recent documents only include documents that are designated "Informational" (150), "Experimental" (21), and "Historic" (8).

-Through analysis, several key motivations have been identified for the publication of documents on the stream.
-This section examines several of those motivations and provides additional information and observation about these documents.
+Several key motivations have been identified for the publication of documents on the stream.
+This section examines several of those motivations and provides additional information and observation about several examples.

 ## April First RFCs {#april1}